You are here

 The detailed and verified accessibility information allows people with disabilities or special needs, seniors, and families with children to freely and independently choose the spaces of art and culture that satisfy their specific demands.
 Choose among the most relevant tourist sites, museums, monuments, and places of interest, to spend an incredible travel experience.

 Initially property of the Pamphilj family, Villa Torlonia was one of the numerous agricultural estates, lush with orchards, vines, and reeds, along Via Nomentana.

-The Rome Convention Center La Nuvola is an international congress structure to host events with very different characteristics thanks to its extreme flexibility an
+The Roma Convention Center La Nuvola is an international congress structure capable of hosting events with very different characteristics thanks to its extreme fle

 The history of the Casal de 'Pazzi Museum begins with an elephant tusk.

 The Museum of the Walls is in Porta San Sebastiano, one of the largest and best-preserved Roman doors in the Aurelian Wall.

 The birth of Musei Capitolini dates from 1471, when Pope Sisto IV gave the roman people a set of bronze statues, forming the first set of the collection kept in th

 The Casina delle Civette (The House of the Owls) is the result of a series of transformations and additions carried out on the 19th century Swiss Hut, the prince's